-Oven Roasted Red Potatoes are an easy side dish that takes just a few minutes of prep and makes the perfect side dish for your favorite meal.
+Oven Roasted Red Potatoes – these roasted red potatoes are an easy side dish that takes just a few minutes of prep and goes with nearly any meal.
+Add baked red potatoes to your repertoire!

-- Covered with caramelized onions, secret sauce and cheese like with my In-N-Out Animal Style Fries.
+- Cover your baked red potatoes with caramelized onions, secret sauce and cheese like with my In-N-Out Animal Style Fries.

 - Cheddar powder and powdered milk with a bit of salt for Cheddar and Sour Cream Fries!

-- My Loaded Garlic French Fries which are SO good you’ll be totally addicted to them.
+- Use my Loaded Garlic French Fries recipe for the baked red potatoes (SO good you’ll be totally addicted.)

 - Blue Cheese Powder (this is my new addiction since I discovered it at the Fancy Food Show in January) and chopped bacon.